jessexu117/GQuant/README.md

 - Maybe you's like to link with CTP or SimNow, and it's OKay.
 - More accurate commission model for different financial trading underlying and  different markets.
 - More precise slippage model for different liqudity environment.
+- Add risk management module in the Portfolio model.

 ## Environment：